Gotten And Got – The Choice Is Not As Simple As You Think

 Have gotten US English usage

-US English uses gotten more frequently than got.
+US English uses gotten more frequently than got, but it’s not a dramatic difference.

 Have got British English usage

-But in British English, the ‘en’ form is making small inroads in use.
+However, in British English, the ‘en’ form is making small inroads in use, but have got is still the most used.

 Perhaps these changes are due to the Internet or more writers understanding the difference between these two words.

-In short, the difference is that got often refers to a state where nothing changes, while gotten is implying an ongoing process.
+In short, the difference is that got often refers to a state where nothing changes, while gotten implies an ongoing process.

 State: I’ve got two children.